sojibhasan0304/assembly-embedded-fundamentals/README.md

 exercise23.asm: Runs a “running light” (LED chase) continuously with no delay in the main loop, while an RTC (TIC) interrupt service routine updates and prints the clock (HH:MM:SS) on the LCD every ½ second. 💡🔁⏱️📟

+ex24C.asm: A full multi-interrupt system — RTC (TIC) ISR updates and prints the real-time clock (hh:mm:ss), ADC ISR continuously reads the potentiometer (ch7), Timer1 ISR creates a running LED pattern on Port P2, and Timer0 ISR updates a 00→99 counter on the LCD. ⏰🎛️💡🔁📟🔢

 Embedded Systems Fundamentals 💻🔧

 This repository is designed for learning and experimenting with Embedded Systems Fundamentals, especially using microcontrollers like the ADuC832 V3/4.
 It covers basic concepts essential for understanding and working with embedded systems, including: